alisterburt/dynamo2m/README.md

 with the
 multi particle refinement cryo-EM software [M](http://www.warpem.com/warp/?page_id=1614).

-It forms part of the image processing pipeline described in the following [preprint]().

 ## Motivation
 Dynamo is a tomography specific software package with many useful tools for subtomogram averaging including...